Supplements for Dogs

 - Azmira Mega Pet Daily Mega Pet Daily is "a high potency, quality, nutritional supplement of vitamins, minerals, and amino acids in a base of Alfalfa, Watercress, Parsley, Rice and Lecithin."

 - Canine Sports Basics (soon to be replaced by the original Canine Basic Nutrients) and Canine Geriatric Basics from Thorne Veterinary (303) 702-1986.
 Available from Wellvet, and HolisticPetInfo.
 Basic Nutrients are combinations of whole food and synthetic nutrients, designed to provide "optimal levels of most important nutrients for optimal body functions."
 Thorne Research vitamin supplements are hypoallergenic and contain no fillers, so may be a good choice for dogs with food allergies.
 The geriatric formula contains acetyl-l-carnitine plus alpha lipoic acid, which have been shown to aid memory and ability to learn in older dogs.
-See Nutritional Supplements Improve Memory in Old Dogs for more information.
+See Acetyl-l-carnitine and α-lipoic acid supplementation of aged beagle dogs improves learning in two landmark discrimination tests for more information.

 - Canine Plus and Canine Plus Senior from Vetri-Science.
 Available from HolisticPetInfo, KV Vet, and VetAmerica.
 Also called Top Dog from Mountain Naturals, and Canine Discovery from US Animal Nutritionals.
 These products are made by the same manufacturer as Cell Revive below.

 - Cell Revive 440/880 is an antioxidant supplement that provides a variety of vitamins and minerals.
 It does not include a B-complex vitamin, which should be given separately.
 Note this supplement is identical to Cell Advance by Vetri-Science (also available at KV Vet) and Cell Discovery from US Animal Nutritionals.
 Also available at Holistic Pet Info and Amazon.